 Considering purchasing a property in Grandchester?
-Building and Pest Inspection Brisbane have been serving home buyers in Greater Melbourne since 2010 with more than 5000 happy customers.
-We guarantee a comprehensive pre-purchase Building and Pest inspection report by a licenced builder in Melbourne within 3 business days at a very reasonable price.
+Building and Pest Inspection Brisbane have been serving home buyers in Greater Brisbane since 2010 with more than 5000 happy customers.
+We guarantee a comprehensive pre-purchase Building and Pest inspection report by a licenced builder in Brisbane within 3 business days at a very reasonable price.
 You can see from our reviews what Building and Pest Inspection Brisbane customers value most:

 Read on to discover more about what we inspect, plus when and why you need OUR comprehensive pre-purchase Building and Pest Inspection report.

 We ensure that your building and pest inspection report will be received within a maximum of 3 business days from when you book.

 Your comprehensive building and pest report with photos is emailed on the same day as your inspection.

 We provide a no-nonsense breakdown of your report to ensure you understand what it found

 Your Inspector is an experienced, fully insured and licensed building and pest inspector.